Naptwen/linear-non-linear-optimization-analysis/version 12/Readme.md

 The aim of this programming is to really create programming that I learn in mathematics lectures.

 CSV FILE SHOULD BE THIS PATTERN
-# is number and v variable
+# is number and v variable no space
 <HEADER>
 min or max, #, v ....
 <BODY>